AT A GLANCE

 Find your fit

-Over 650 clubs and organizations allow students to pursue their interests outside the classroom—and the four art galleries and five theaters on campus ensure there are plenty of options to choose from on a night off from your studies.
+Over 700 clubs and organizations allow students to pursue their interests outside the classroom—and the four art galleries and five theaters oncampus ensure there are plenty of options to choose from on a night off from your studies.

-UConn’s five cultural centers serve as a resource for the richly diverse and inclusive campus community, comprised of students from nearly 90 different countries.
-And if exploration is what interests you, Education Abroad’s 250 organized adventures in over 60 countries provide experiential learning opportunities like no other.
+UConn’s five cultural centers serve as resources for the richly diverse and inclusive campus community comprised of students from nearly 90 different countries.
+If exploration is what interests you, Education Abroad offers 135 unique programs, including study, internship, research, and service learning opportunities in 35 countries.

 Fostering big ideas